sbartholomew00/Many_Body_Simulation/README.md

 # Many_Body_Simulation

-An app that does a gravitational simulation.
+An app that does a gravitational simulation using an Euler method.
+Energy is not conserved during close passes.
 The UI is implemented using WPF.

 Controls:
 - Add a gravitational body with the Add Body button.